24bisquitz/dv8p3845/Firefox/README.md

 Alternatively, You can just add `MOZ_USE_XINPUT2 DEFAULT=1` to `/etc/security/pam_env.conf` and reboot or logout to confirm the changes.

-Put the .desktop files either into `/usr/local/share/applications` or `/usr/share/applications` to show them in the menu.
+Put the .desktop files either into `/usr/local/share/applications` or `/usr/share/applications` to make them appear in the menu.